spatial-ucsb/ConceptsOfSpatialInformation/CoreConceptsRdf/README.md

 * `event_rdfs.rdf`: RDF Schema of the Event Core Concept.
 * `event_ttl.owl`: OWL ontology of the Event Core Concept written in Turtle syntax.
 * `event_xml.owl`: OWL ontology of the Event Core Concept written in RDF/XML syntax.
+* `event_xml_2.owl`: OWL ontology of the Event Core Concept that makes use of the owl time ontology.
 * `examples/`: RDF examples of the Core Concepts.